hmr2899/Portfolio/README.md

 # Data Analytics Portfolio

 ## Introduction
-I am a software Developer,an Aspiring Analyst and a Data Scientist.
+I am a Software Developer,an Aspiring Analyst and a Data Scientist.
 This Portfolio is a compilation of all the Data Analytics projects I have done.

 ## Core Competencies